Download the Surface Sensor, USB, Installation Guide PDF: English rev.07 | German rev.06 | French rev.06

 - Ensure that the USB cable is long enough to plug it into the nearest USB adaptor.

-The Surface Sensor can be installed either in the ceiling tile or placed under the desk.
+The Surface Sensor can be installed under the desk.
 The Surface sensors are shipped with the adhesive strip.
 The mounting bracket must be ordered separately.

 The sensors can be installed using: